werterhalimi/werterhalimi/README.md

 - 👋 Hi, I’m @werterhalimi
 - 👀 I’m interested in tech in general (C, Java, JS, python, etc)
-- 🌱 I’m currently learning C and C++
-- 💞️ I’m looking to collaborate on nothing currently I am focusing on 42
-- 📫 How to reach me shai.halimi@gmail.com

 <!---
 werterhalimi/werterhalimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.